acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 </tbody>
 </table>

-Ideally, every tournament will have at least one host in each of those regions.
+Ideally, every tournament will have at least one site in each region.
 However, actual sites may differ slightly, based on increased or decreased interest, or if the best hosts are at opposite ends of adjacent regions.
 ACF recognizes that state and provincial borders do not capture the full complexity of regional circuits, and may place tournament sites slightly differently than the regions above.
 Teams are permitted to attend whichever site is most convenient for them.

-When the Site Coordinator receives more than one host bid from a given region, they will choose the host based primarily on a combination of two factors: who they expect to attract more teams, and who they expect to run the best tournament based on past hosting performance and present staffing and resource capabilities.
+When there is more than one bid in a region, the Site Coordinator will choose the host based primarily on a combination of two factors: who they expect to attract more teams, and who they expect to run the best tournament based on past hosting performance and present staffing and resource capabilities.

 ## Timeline of tasks

 <table>
 <thead>
 <tr>
-<th width="30%">Approximate time</th>
+<th width="28%">Approximate time</th>
 <th>Task</th>
 </tr>
 </thead>